 • Herron et al. (2009): Punishment-based methods increased aggression in 73% of dogs studied

-• Hiby et al. (2004): Dogs trained with positive reinforcement scored significantly better on obedience and showed fewer problem behaviors
+• Hiby et al. (2004): Dogs trained with positive reinforcement scored better on obedience and showed fewer problem behaviors

 • Ziv (2017): Reward-based training was 3–5× more effective than aversive methods across multiple studies

-Costs vary widely depending on species, size, age, and health status.
 Based on 2026 veterinary pricing data across the United States:

 • Small dog: approximately $1,600–$2,200/year for a healthy adult